mariocj89/dothub/README.md

 This is justa prototype, dothub aims to be the configuration tool for your whole github see [here](https://github.com/Mariocj89/dothub/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) for the features that are going to come available soon.

+# FAQ

+#### How can I retriger the reconfigure step?
+Delete your config file `TODO` and rerun dothub

+#### How can I use the tool if I am need to provide a custom SSL certificate?
+Pass the envvar REQUESTS_CA_BUNDLE=YOURCERTPATH.cer before running dothub